ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ibmcloud cdb deployment-user-create <deployment name or CRN> <newusername> <newpassword> [--nowait] [--json]
 ```

-The `newusername` needs to be a correctly formatted user name for use on the deployment's database.
+The `newusername` needs to be a correctly formatted username for use on the deployment's database.
 The `newpassword` needs to comply with the database's password rules and must be at least 10 characters long.

 **Command options**
 <dl>